atar-axis/xpadneo/docs/TROUBLESHOOTING.md

 ### Gamepad Has Quirks (i.e., wrong rumble behavior)

-You may want to try serveral combinations of quirk flags added to the module paramters.
+You may want to try several combinations of quirk flags added to the module parameters.
 See [Configuration](https://atar-axis.github.io/xpadneo/#configuration) and `modinfo hid-xpadneo` for more information.
 You may also want to use the hidraw testing utility which bypasses the driver and let's you try different combination of parameters.
 The utility is located at